Centiq/sap-hana/documentation/ansible/system-design-deployment/README.md

 To prevent the overlap, you must log on to the deployer and comment certain lines in `Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/sap_playbook.yml`.

-The following Ansible plays need to becommented out to stop the tasks from running:
+The following Ansible plays need to be commented out to stop the tasks from running:

 1. Azure File Share mounting, lines 49-65: